Your fingernails can say a lot about your health.

 6. Omega-3 fatty acids

-Omega-3 fatty acids can help lubricate and moisturize your nails, giving them a shiny appearance.
+Omega-3 fatty acids help lubricate and moisturize your nails, giving them a shiny appearance.

-These fatty acids may also reduce inflammation in your nail bed, which nourishes and promotes the health of cells that give rise to your nail plate.
-A lack of omega-3 fatty acids could contribute to dry and brittle nails.
+These fatty acids may also reduce inflammation in your nail bed, nourishing the cells that form your nail plate.
+A lack of omega-3s could contribute to dry, brittle nails.

-Fatty fish like salmon, trout, mackerel, tuna, and sardines top the charts with omega-3s, but they can also be found in walnuts, soy, eggs, chia seeds, flaxseeds, and fish and flaxseed oil.
+Fatty fish (salmon, trout, mackerel, tuna, sardines) are top sources.
+Walnuts, soy, eggs, chia seeds, flaxseeds, and fish or flaxseed oil also provide omega-3s.

 Summary: To prevent dry and brittle nails, consume adequate omega-3 fatty acids.
 They help lubricate your nails, giving them a shiny appearance.